On the last track, we discussed three examples of combining education

 On this track... we have discussed three types of counseling that may

-be beneficial for children with ADD.
+be beneficial for children with ADHD.
 The three types of counseling are

 individual counseling, self-control training, and social skills training.